Modeling makes math both important and interesting!

 Communicate

-A clear report on the model and its implementation makes the model understandable to others.
+A clear report on the model, solution technique, and results makes the model understandable to others.

 Want more information?
 Check out this one-page summary of the math modeling process.
 Dig in even further by reading these free math modeling handbooks for newbies!